 At 248g (42cm width), the Deda Zero100 RHM bar is made from high-strength 7075 aluminium alloy and costs around £50.
 It features a shallow drop and Deda's Rapid Hand Movement bend shape that's claimed to make it easier to shift your position.

 You might guess there's not much weight to be saved in a small part like the stem, and you'd be right.
 A typical £1,000 bike comes with a reasonable forged stem that weighs about 140-150g in a 110mm length.
 The lightest 110mm stems — such as the £75 Ritchey WCS 260 — are about 110g, so you pay a lot to save a few grams.
 Worth it if you have to buy a stem to change your position, otherwise, probably not.

-In the same area of the bike, FSA polycarbonate headset spacers weigh just 1g each in 5mm thickness and cost £4-£6 for a pack of ten.
+In the same area of the bike, FSA polycarbonate headset spacers weigh just 1g each in 5mm thickness and cost about £6 for a pack of ten.
 Bargain!

 It's tempting to try and shed a few grams by replacing steel bolts in places like stem clamps with titanium or aluminium bolts.
 We have just one word of advice: don't.